SiegeMind91/SiegeMind91/README.md

 - I’m interested in SQL, C#, Python, Unity Game Development, .NET, VBA, and a host of other languages and libraries.
 My main focus is in Desktop Applications, but I'm working to expand my knowledge in the Web Development world.

-- 🌱 I’m currently furthering my knowledge in ASP.NET and the MVC architecture using Udemy lessons and LinkedIn Learning lessons.
+- 🌱 I’m currently furthering my knowledge in SSIS packages/tasks and ETL operations using Udemy lessons and LinkedIn Learning lessons.

 - 👀  I’m looking to find a position as a Software Developer/Engineer using C# or Python.